-Male circumcision refers to the removal of foreskin which surrounds a male’s glans penis.
-This medical procedure—often considered to be the oldest documented surgical procedure1—is mostly performed on infants, but it is not uncommon for circumcision to be performed on adult males as well.
-While it most likely began as a religious practice1, circumcision has become the norm in many areas of the world for its health benefits, and often for a preference towards the way it looks, rather than for religious obligation.
+Male circumcision refers to the removal of the foreskin which surrounds the glans of the penis.
+This medical procedure—often considered to be the oldest documented surgical procedure—is mostly performed on infants, but it is not uncommon for adults to undergo circumcision as well.1 While it most likely began as a religious practice, circumcision is the norm in many areas of the world for its supposed health benefits, and often for a preference towards aesthetics, rather than for religious obligation.1

 What Is the Procedure Like?

-Circumcisions, like any surgical procedure, are inherently risky.
-They should only be performed by a licensed professional in a sterile environment in order to avoid infection and potential lifelong damage to the penis.
-There are a variety of methods used to perform circumcisions.
-The methods used for circumcising infant males are generally not the same as those used for circumcising adult males due to the increased risks of the procedure that are associated with age.
+Circumcision, like any surgical procedure, is inherently risky.
+Circumcision should only be performed by a licensed professional in a sterile environment to avoid infection and potential lifelong damage to the penis.
+There are a variety of methods used to perform circumcision.
+The methods used for circumcising infant males are generally not the same as those used for circumcising adult males due to the increased risks of the procedure associated with age.

 There are three main methods of circumcision used for infant males.
 These methods include the Plastibell technique, the Gomco clamp, and the Mogen clamp:

 - The Plastibell technique.
-This method utilizes a Plastibell, which is a device comprised of a small plastic bell with a rim around it.
-The size of the Plastibell used will vary depending on the infant who is being circumcised.
+This method utilizes a Plastibell, a device comprised of a small plastic bell with a rim around it.
+The size of the Plastibell will vary depending on the infant.
 In this technique, after an incision is made in the foreskin, the Plastibell is inserted directly under the foreskin and over the glans.
-A string is tied around the rim of the Plastibell in order to cut off blood supply to the foreskin.
+A string is tied around the rim of the Plastibell to cut off blood supply to the foreskin.
 Then, a scalpel is used to cut off the extra foreskin.
 The Plastibell is left on until it falls off naturally, about six to twelve days later.1

-Aftercare for infant male circumcision includes applying antibiotic ointment to the wound to protect against infection and aid in the healing process.
-The wound should be monitored in case signs of infection or bleeding occurs.
+Aftercare for an infant who has just undergone circumcision includes applying antibiotic ointment to the wound to protect against infection and aid in the healing process.
+The wound should be monitored in case signs of infection or bleeding occur.
 If the Plastibell technique was used, parents are encouraged to take their children back to the professional who performed the procedure once the ring has fallen off or if it has not fallen off after two weeks.4